ashtonhess/augur/README.md

 ## Branch Description

 This feature branch will be used for the creation of a new API endpoint.
 This endpoint will return line change data for a passsed user email.
 In the event that the passed email is invalid, the endpoint will return a response code to indicate the issue.
 Pseudocode for testing this feature is provided in this branch's Psuedocode/Tests directory.
+## Feature Design

+This new endpoint will take 6 paramaters: email, repo_group_id, repo_id, period, begin_date, and end_date.
+This endpoint will return lines edited by email provided as a perameter.
+If no lines have been edited the database wo'nt be populated and the return message will tell the user that no lines have been edited.
+If no error, the lines will be returned and time edited.

 ### The rest of this README is the default Augur README